Here is a list of positive cases from the Henry Ford health system – Up News Info Detroit

 Henry Ford says that because they value the privacy of their patients, they are not revealing specific details about individual patients.

-Here is the list below of positive coronavirus cases at 11:45 a.m.
-Tuesday:
+Here is the list below of positive coronavirus cases as of 9 a.m. on Tuesday:

 Blood donations